Body of Salvador Dali exhumed for paternity test

 - Madrid court ruled Dali's remains are needed for DNA tests

-(CNN)The body of Spanish surrealist painter Salvador Dali was exhumed Thursday, following a Madrid court ruling in favor of a woman who claims to be his daughter.
+(CNN)The body of Spanish surrealist painter Salvador Dali was exhumed Thursday, following a controversial Madrid court ruling in favor of a woman who claims to be his daughter.

 Dali once said, "Great geniuses produce mediocre children, and I don't want to go through that experience."
 But Maria Pilar Abel doesn't think he kept that word.

-Note: This story was updated to include a statement from the Salvador Dali Foundation.